fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+A bee does not waste it's energy trying to convince a fly that honey is better than shit.

 the problem with pornography is not that it shows too much of the person, but that it shows far too little.
   John Paul II